vinb7/pulsed_laser_intensity_stabilization/README.md

 Another example is laser cooling, where we often want a specifict laser intensity to achieve the best cooling effect or to avoid heating up an trapped ion.
 Therefore, we expect the laser intensity to be what we set in a control computer.
 However, in practice, many factors could affect laser intensity: thermal fluctuation, mechanical vibration, etc.

 # Goal
-Our goal for this project is to build a reliable laser intensity stabilizing device, exploiting PID feedback control, to stabilize a **Bold pulsed** laser.
+Our goal for this project is to build a reliable laser intensity stabilizing device, exploiting PID feedback control, to stabilize a **PULSED** laser.
 We aim to suppress power flunctuation down to 1% for a pulse width of 5 us.

 # List of Components
 - Laser: [PL202 Thorlab Compact Laser](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=12994)